No.10 Innovation Fellowships

 We’re seeking world-class digital and technology talent to help transform the delivery of public services.

 We want to harness the power of technology and data to improve public services.
 We’re seeking the best digital and tech talent from industry, academia and civil society to help us accelerate the adoption of cutting-edge approaches.

 The No.10 Innovation Fellowship Programme, announced as part of the National Data Strategy, will see around 10 Fellows enter government each year.
 We’ve taken inspiration from the US Presidential Innovation Fellowship Programme, which has attracted top talent from tech giants, start-ups, and academia, and led to new products and services in areas such as healthcare, veterans support, and natural disaster relief.

 We want a richly diverse group of Fellows united by a passion for using cutting-edge technology and approaches to deliver positive societal impact.

-You might be an entrepreneur – perhaps the founder of social purpose technology company.
-Or you might be deeply technical – a data-scientist with a special interest in privacy preserving machine learning.
+You might be an entrepreneur – perhaps the founder of a social purpose technology company.
+Or you might be deeply technical – a data scientist with a special interest in privacy preserving machine learning.